Chapter 13 Visualizations: the gglot2 Library

 plot of chunk unnamed-chunk-21

 Scatterplot (geom_point()) is suitable to display relationship between two continuous (or nearly continuous) variables.
 The data points should not be connected to some sort of smooth transitions.
-For instance, different diamonds do not transform to each other in a smooth way.
+For instance, diamonds do not transform to each other in a smooth way.

 Alternatives: line plot.